lucferbux/Webpack-Typescript-Babel/README.md

 ### Certificates
 Right now the certificates are self firmed and invalid, just replace the old certificates inside *nginx/certificates* with the new ones and modify the *nginx.conf* file with the new name of the files.

+### Nginx Configuration
+This project uses nginx as a web server/reverese proxy, you can modify the properties inside *nginx/nginx.conf*